OctopusDeploy/docs/docs/administration/managing-infrastructure/script-console.md

 Besides making it easy to run a script on many servers, the other advantage of using the Script Console is auditing.
 Ad-hoc scripts run via the Script Console will appear in the [Audit](/docs/administration/managing-users-and-teams/auditing.md) tab in the Configuration area.

 ![](images/3277919.png)

+## Targeting the Octopus Server

+You cannot target the Octopus Server with the Script Console.
+If you want to run ad-hoc tasks on your Octopus Server, you should install a Tentacle agent on your Octopus Server and register that Tentacle as a worker or deployment target.

 ## Ask Octopus